DSinkov/qr-twa/README.md

 ### Generating React Function Component

-For generating React components you can use `genRC.js` script from the root dir.
+For generating React components you can use `genRC.js` script from the frontend dir.
 It will create directory which contains:
 - `.tsx` file with basic FC component template
 - `.spec.tsx` file with basic test file template